 The history on this page is taken from 'The Long Bridge of Bideford' by Peter Christie BA(Hons), MPhil & Frank E.Whiting FRIBA.

-'The Long Bridge of Bideford' book is available from the Trust Warden (Lester Bird) at Underwood Wright, 23a The Quay, Bideford, EX39 2EZ - it costs £2.50 plus postage.
+'The Long Bridge of Bideford' book is available from the Trust Warden at Bideford Bridge Trust, First Floor Offices, 4 Bridgeland Street, Bideford, Devon, EX39 2PS - it costs £2.50 plus postage.
 Please contact them direct to obtain a copy.

 Here is very edited version of the book.
 There is much more detail and associated information in the book itself.